kentcdodds/react-ava-workshop/INSTRUCTIONS.md

 # Instructions

-This file will be updated for each step, when you've finished each step, come back to this file and see the instructions for the next step.

 You'll notice that this repository is already (mostly) set up for a React project.
 It's a bit contrived and doesn't actually amount to anything but a couple disconnected components and a fairly worthless (non-flux) store.